The Grand Hotel, Hughenden: Masonry extension

 At ground floor level this extension to the building includes part of the Bar, the ladies and gents toilets and a small shop, opening off the veranda footpath.

 Kitchen area

 There is a service corridor between the kitchen and the dining room that may originally have been an open veranda.
 The kitchen is presumably in its original location.
 Walls and ceiling are panelled over and the wood stove, which is in a masonry alcove, has been completely sealed off.
 A small pantry and cold room are located on what was presumably an open veranda alongside the kitchen.

 A store, laundry and a flight of stairs leading to the first floor are adjacent to the kitchen.
 Veranda posts and valance alongside the stairs indicate that this was part of an open veranda.

-Gaming / Bar area / Garage
+Gaming, bar area, and garage

 These spaces have been introduced into the original courtyard area over time in a fairly haphazard way with a variety of materials.
 The original veranda posts remain in position either incorporated into the walls or freestanding.